 The piece of weeping tile will act as a tunnel for water to get through.

 Concrete is poured and forms are stripped.
-Here we can see where weeping tile will be connected from exterior and will travel into the house portion.
+Here we can see where the weeping tile will be connected from exterior and will travel into the house portion.

 Concrete square pads are usually for teleposts.
 Round pads are used in this project to support garage concrete floor or deck columns.